grantj-re3/Homemade_Clarinets_Flutes/README.md

 * An Easy Way to Make Barrel Joints to Connect Mouth pieces to Tubes
 * Fabricating Your Own Mouthpiece
 * Register Holes
-* Suitable Plastics including toxicity (for mouthpieces)
+* Suitable Plastics including toxicity info (for mouthpieces)

 ## Flutes